Athanase Jean

-Athanase Jean (born 1861 in Saint-Césaire, died 1932 at Rouffiac, Charente-Maritime) was a French country doctor and writer.
+Athanase Jean (born 1861 in Saint-Césaire, died 1932 at Rouffiac, Charente-Maritime) was a French medical doctor and writer.

 Life

 Athanase Jean, better known by the name of Doctor Jean, was born on 24 November 1861 at Saint-Cesaire, Charente-Maritime, into a family of winemakers.
 Having done well at his studies undertaken in Pons, Saintes and Rochefort and ending up specialising in naval health, he found himself posted to Guyana for his military service.
 It was there that he began practising medicine.

 On his return to France, he was able to complete his university degree.
 He was subsequently asked by the residents of Rouffiac to become their local doctor, a post that he kept until his death on 17 February 1932.